danger/danger/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's [Gemfile](https://guides.cocoapods.org/using/a-gemfile.html):

 ```ruby
 gem 'danger'
 ```

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install danger

 ## Usage

-TODO: Write usage instructions here
+In CI run `bundle exec danger`.
+This will look at your `Dangerfile`.

+## DSL

 ## Development